-Nicole DeMaio is a Boston based music educator, performer, and composer.
+Nicole DeMaio is a Jersey City-based musician, composer, music educator, and arts administrator.

 Nicole is an active composer and songwriter, creating music in a multitude of genres.
 Her piece “Solo for Bassoon Alone” was selected as repertoire for the 2021 Meg Quigley Vivaldi Competition, and she has won the “Fifteen Minutes of Fame” and “Pictures” composition competitions.
 Infrasound, Yale University, The Rivers School, and numerous soloists have all commissioned her work.
 Nicole served as the composer and music director for “The Penelopiad,” a full-length musical awarded an Entrepreneurial Grant by The Boston Conservatory.
 Her single “Where I Was” was released in March 2020 and has been featured in video works by Cardboard Stage and Caroline Bagenal.
 Her first full album is forthcoming.